kennedykori/SimpleEvents/README.md

 ./gradlew jacocoTestReport
 ```

-* The CD into `build/reports/jacoco/test/html` and open `index.html` in your browser
+* Then CD into `build/reports/jacoco/test/html` and open `index.html` in your browser

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.